…And stand together yet not too near together:

 This body of work is about being married, or in a long-term relationship.

-Nine years ago, the first time Mia and I were in Europe together, I collected (OK, I may have ripped it down) part of a poster that was displayed on a wall in Sicily.
+Nine years ago, the first time I was in Europe with my then-girlfriend, I collected (OK, I may have ripped it down) part of a poster that was displayed on a wall in Sicily.
 Although I liked the poster for its graphics and colors, its message is a political one about the state of the navy, border control, and various civic concerns related to the waterfront.

 I took the title, Mal di Mare, from these graphics.
 Although it sounds quite lyrical in Italian, it actually means “seasick”.
 I hope this doesn’t sound too negative in tone, but I think it’s part of the ups and downs of a relationship, the bargain you make in a long-term commitment.